 The US Environmental Protection Agency Office of Water has partnered with the Environmental Finance Center at the University of North Carolina at Chapel Hill and the Environmental Finance Center at the University of Maryland to support integrated planning for municipal stormwater and wastewater.
-As part of this partnership, the UNC EFC and the UMD EFC offered technical assistance to workshop the integrated planning process and get municipalities and state permitting authorities strarted.
-In total, EFC assisted nine local governments, six state permitting authorities, one council of government, two non-profits, and two watershed-based groups.
+As part of this partnership, the UNC EFC and the UMD EFC offered technical assistance to workshop the integrated planning process and get municipalities and state permitting authorities started.
+EFC assisted nine local governments, six state permitting authorities, one council of government, two non-profits, and two watershed-based groups.

 Interested in integrated planning but don’t know what resources are needed to get started?
-Fill out the EFC Integrated Planning Roadmap tool to get a report of resources that are specific to your community’s needs.
+Fill out the EFC Integrated Planning Roadmap tool to get a report of resources specific to your community’s needs.

 Do you have financial questions about integrated planning?
 Others have probably had the same questions.
 Check out this FAQ-style report with the top 5 financial questions about integrated planning.